Hashfyre/hashfyre-personal-hugo/content/post/rootconf-2017-day-01.md

  - Clojure, the language
    - [metrics](http://metrics-clojure.readthedocs.io/en/latest/), a clojure library

-That said, the product, [oscilliator](https://github.com/otto-de/oscillator) was a dream to watch.
+That said, the product, [oscillator](https://github.com/otto-de/oscillator) was a dream to watch.
 If you're using clojure, try this.
 It's built on d3js.

-The only caveat was that, oscilliator relied upon a lot of code-instrumentation to provide metrics.
+The only caveat was that, oscillator relied upon a lot of code-instrumentation to provide metrics.
 So, you'll end up needing another tool to measure instrumentation-coverage for your codebase, just like you measure test-coverage.
 For any module a dev writes, he'll have to write:

  - The code
  - The tests